^

 Diagnosis of laryngeal stenosis in children

-Diagnosis of acute stenosis of the larynx is based on history, clinical picture of the disease and examination of the larynx.
-It is necessary to specify in detail the initial symptoms, the time and circumstances under which they appeared, the dynamics of development and character (wave-like, paroxysmal, permanent, progressive).
-On examination, attention is drawn to external clinical manifestations of stenosis - shortness of breath, retraction of the pliable areas of the chest, changes in the voice, cough, the presence of cyanosis.
+Diagnosis of acute laryngeal stenosis is based on anamnesis data, clinical picture of the disease and examination of the larynx.
+It is necessary to specify in detail the initial symptoms, time and circumstances under which they appeared, the dynamics of development and nature (wave-like, paroxysmal, constant, progressive).
+During examination, attention is paid to the external clinical manifestations of stenosis - difficulty breathing, retraction of pliable areas of the chest, voice change, cough, presence of cyanosis.

 I degree (compensated stenosis)